Consult with experienced theft lawyers for advice on how to lessen the impact of your arrest

 The following are theft crimes that you may be charged with within California, and information on how a theft crime defense lawyer can help you protect your rights if you are charged with one of these crimes.

-The crime of petty theft, as you might expect, involves the taking of property that does not belong to you.
+In California Penal Code 484(a) PC, the crime of petty theft, as you might expect, involves the taking of property that does not belong to you.
 For the theft to be considered “petty” in California, the value of the property must be $950 or less.
 Theft is also known as larceny in California.
 Shoplifting is similar to petty theft, but it is charged differently under California law.

 Grand Theft – Penal Code 487 PC

-The crime of grand theft involves the taking of property that does not belong to you.
+In California Penal Code 487 PC, the crime of grand theft involves the taking of property that does not belong to you.
 Generally, for the theft to be considered “grand” in California, the value of the property must be greater than $950.
 Grand theft can occur for property valued at less than $950, if the property is a car or a firearm, or if the property is taken from the body of another person (such as pickpocketing or purse snatching).
 Theft is also known as larceny in California.

 Robbery – Penal Code 211 PC